nashetty/Java-Masters-Final-Project-group-1/documentation/projectRequirements.md

     - How will the system ensure the accuracy and integrity of the submitted energy data?
 4. **User Authentication**:
     - Will user authentication and authorisation be needed in the future?
 If so, what methods should be used?
+5. **Additional Endpoints**:
+    - Would an endpoint for the energy company to input and manage additional energy types be beneficial, enabling a comparison with user-reported energy data to provide a comprehensive analysis of generated versus used energy?